 The American Board of Orthopaedic Surgery requires all residents to complete 12 months of orthopaedic trauma, 12 months of adult orthopaedics, 6 months of basic science and/or clinical specialties, and 6 months of pediatric orthopaedics.
 The resident must spend 4 years in a program whose curriculum is determined by an orthopaedic residency director.
 Rotations are organized to assure increasing responsibility and exposure to all aspects of orthopaedics as residents grow in knowledge, skills, and maturity.
 As such, the formal residency begins as a PGY-2, and the junior residents follow a two-year track.
 The total weeks per service over the two year junior resident period are as follow: Trauma – 30 weeks; Sports Medicine – 10 weeks; Adult Reconstruction – 10 weeks; Hand – 10 weeks; Pediatric Orthopaedics at Children’s Hospital Los Angeles – 10 weeks; County Pediatrics and Oncology – 5 weeks; Kaiser General Orthopaedics – 10 weeks; Spine – 5 weeks.

-Junior Resident Rotations Orthopaedic Trauma (30 weeks – 15 weeks each year) – LAC+USC Medical Center There are two trauma teams on the trauma service.
+Junior Resident Rotations Orthopaedic Trauma (30 weeks – 15 weeks each year) – Los Angeles General Medical Center There are two trauma teams on the trauma service.
 The Saturday “Green Team” call is covered by a PGY-2, PGY-3, and a Senior Resident (PGY4 or PGY-5) from non-trauma services.

 In the trauma outpatient clinic, the junior residents see patients and then present to senior residents and attending physicians who staff the clinic.
 In addition, residents perform all procedures in the outpatient clinic, including any repeat fracture manipulation, basic hardware removal, or other minor outpatient procedures.
 The continuity of the trauma experience, from E.D. evaluation through outpatient care, encourages the residents to develop comprehensive plans for fracture management.